carrvo/PiggyMarket/Utilities/README.md

 ## Utilities.Cmdlets
 This project holds all `PowerShell` `cmdlets` that do not belong in any other component.
+## ThirdParty.Interfaces
+This project holds the third-party type definitions from other components.
+These third-pary type definitions are what other components will depend on instead of any NuGet/outside package.
 ## ThirdParty.Implementation
 This project holds the concrete Implementation of the third-party type definitions from other components.
 These will map the interfaces